-- All students following this pathway will study the compulsory core courses.
-Science consists of the Separate Science award (3 GCSEs) Biology, Chemistry and Physics or Trilogy Science award (2 GCSEs). - All students will take an option from the History, Geography or language subjects. - Students will choose 3 option subjects.

-Students may opt to follow the full EBacc, as above in the Pathway 1 model.
+- All students following this pathway will study the compulsory core courses. - Science consists of the Separate Science award (3 GCSEs Biology, Chemistry and Physics).
+Or Trilogy Science (2 GCSEs combined Biology, Chemistry & Physics). - All students will take an option from the History, Geography or a language (French, Spanish or Polish) - Students will choose 3 option from the open option subjects. - Students may opt to follow the full EBacc, as above in the Pathway 1 model.